Modeling sequence-space exploration and emergence of epistatic signals in protein evolution: Introduction

 The resulting functional sequence libraries were quite diversified, with typical distances of 10-15\% of the sequence length from the wild-type protein used as a starting point.
 This is much less than in natural protein families, characterized typically by average distances of 70-80\% between homologs.
 However, the simultaneous emergence of about 10-40 mutations, and the depth of more than $10^4-10^5$ sequences in the experimentally evolved libraries, could make the detection of epistasis, and thus contact prediction, possible~\cite{fantini2020protein,stiffler2020protein}.

 Interestingly, both teams have run plmDCA \cite{ekeberg2013improved}, or evCouplings based on plmDCA \cite{hopf2019evcouplings}, on the data -- with very different results.
-While the contact signal in~\cite{fantini2020protein} was quite weak, and mostly concentrated to nearby positions along the sequence, \cite{stiffler2020protein} found a sufficiently good contact prediction to enable the subsequent construction of an accurate structural model.
+While the contact signal in~\cite{fantini2020protein} was quite weak, and mostly concentrated to nearby positions along the sequence, \cite{stiffler2020protein} found a sufficiently accurate contact prediction to enable the subsequent construction of an precise structural model.

 To understand the differences in results given the similarity in approaches, we have developed a modeling scheme, which allows us to simulate protein evolution in a data-driven sequence landscape.
 Comparison of simulated and experimental data of both experiments shows that our simulations reproduce quantitatively the experimental observations.
 Furthermore, the simulation scheme allows us to control important parameters of the experiments, like the evolutionary distance from the wildtype in the final evolved library, the sequencing depth of the library, or the strength of selection.
 We find that our model is able to explain the difference in contact prediction between the two experiments in terms of sequence divergence and sequencing depth.